blocksds/sdk/docs/content/tutorial/intermediate/3d_graphics/index.md

 glFlush(GL_TRANS_MANUALSORT);
 ```

+This won't work with complex objects where there are different disconnected
+parts, but it's good enough for simple models.

 ### 11.4 Alpha test

 The alpha test is an interesting feature that lets you setup a threshold of the